pippy360/transformationInvariantImageSearch/README.md

 The low number of partial image matches is because we are doing direct hash lookups and so even a small bit of change (for example from antialising) can cause the perceptual hash to be ever so slightly off.
 Finding a closest hash using nearest neighbor would solve this issue.

-The demo takes 2 minutes to run on a quad core VM but could run orders of magnitude faster with a better implementation.
+The demo takes <s>2 minutes</s> (1 minute 38 seconds*) to run on a quad core VM but could run orders of magnitude faster with a better implementation.

+*Thanks to [meowcoder](https://github.com/meowcoder) for the speed up!

 ```
 user@instance-1:~/transformationInvariantImageSearch/fullEndToEndDemo$ time ./runDemo1.sh